Book a Tour

 Viaduct Harbour

 Auckland's vibrant waterfront precinct — once an industrial wharf, now lined with superyachts, award-winning restaurants, and buzzing bars.
-The heart of the city's maritime culture and the base for America's Cup racing, with Silo Park markets and public art nearby.
+The heart of the city's maritime culture and base for America's Cup racing, with Silo Park markets and public art nearby.

 📍 Waterfront🍷 Dining hub